prpole/columbia_orals/polefrone_preoral_a2.md

-formations: Tom finds evidence of a communal kitchen, which is a recurring theme in the minds of Utopian domestic labor reformers like Charlotte Perkins Gilman, and the description of individual domiciles stacked like a "beehive" implies a greater degree of communalism and shared space than that which defines the American home.
+formations: Tom finds evidence of a communal kitchen, which is a recurring theme in the minds of Utopian domestic labor reformers like Charlotte Perkins Gilman, and the description of individual domiciles stacked like a "beehive" implies a greater degree of communal existence and shared space than that which defines the American home.

-To summarize, while Tom's own ecotopian imagination merely emphasizes autonomy, separation, and protection in his interpretation of the cliff city's physical remains, Cather puts to use the social inventiveness the space enables in pursuing the larger theme of domestic labor in her novel.
-The essential aspect of the ecotopian imagination revealed in Cather's case is that imagining novel social forms necessitates imagining the material conditions in which they would arise: the hazily defined communalism relies on the specific agricultural system of the cliff city.
+To summarize, while Tom's own ecotopian imagination merely emphasizes autonomy, separation, and protection in his interpretation of the cliff city's physical remains, Cather uses the social inventiveness the space enables in pursuing the larger theme of domestic labor in her novel.
+The essential aspect of the ecotopian imagination revealed in Cather's case is that imagining novel social forms necessitates imagining the material conditions in which they would arise: the hazily defined community relies on the specific agricultural system of the cliff city.

+A very similar relationship exists between the agricultural model and physical space in the Ácoma cliff city in *Death Comes for the Archbishop*, and many of the same physical traces remain.
+But because the space exists in a complex middle ground between the human desires of Father Latour and Cather's narrative requirements for the novel as a whole (not to mention her own desires), the spatial imaginary is notably different.

+Many of the defining features of this spatial-economic dyad return in *Bishop*.
+The Ácoma share the same division of interior and exterior space, with physical needs satisfied by agriculture and hunting beyond the walls of the cliff city and the city itself standing as a hybrid of safety and culture.
+The interpretation of them, however, shifts according to the circumstances of the novel.
+Everything that Father Latour sees is cast in a religious light: mesas are "generally Gothic in outline, resembling vast cathedrals"; Earth and heaven become coextensive in the site of the mesas, which are "inconceivable without their attendant clouds, which were part of them, as the smoke is part of the censer"; the safety of the perch is glossed as "Sanctuary!"
+(94,95,97).
+The spatial imagination---not to say that it is precisely ecotopian in these instances---shows its brush strokes, dabbing religious significance over the city and its setting in what is clearly Latour's own perspective.

+Descriptions which we might rightly attribute to Latour are hardly the only sites of religious re-casting, however.
+The narrative construction of physical space---and perhaps most important, the narration *of* the space's construction---likewise account for the different narrative requirements for the space.
+The architectural corollary to a watchtower in *The Professor's House* is a church spire in the crumbling Ácoma mission, adding spiritual redemption to physical protection.
+Reading this structure is somewhat complicated by the knowledge that the Ácoma mission is an actually existing site, and not the result solely of narrative construction.
+But there is room to trace Cather's spatial invention the margins of the actual space: with "deep-worn paths...washed white and clean" like the hallmarks of the cliff city in *Professor*, she leads us again to "cisterns...full of fresh rain water" that allow, in combination with "a secret spring below," human life to thrive where the only other life is poisonous nightshade (98-9).
+Sustaining infrastructure again leads to absolute separation, autonomy, and the maintenance of difference up to a certain point.
+But unlike in *Professor*, absolute separation is as strangling as partial separation is nourishing.
+Latour learns that another nearby village with similar spatial characteristics "perished from hunger" when their lone "stairway...was broken off by a great storm many centuries ago" (96).
+The danger of absolute autonomy is set next to its cultural necessity in a way similar depictions in *Professor* are unable to recognize.

+The reason for this middle state between absolute separation and uncomplicated intercourse with the rest of the world is clarified by context: the space is an occasion for meditation on the role of the closed system in ecological, historical, and spiritual terms, all of which perspectives are essential to the novel in varying degrees.
+Indeed, these perspectives can be said to come together, even come to conflict, in the depiction of the Ácoma city.
+Latour's journey is ultimately a religious mission, a pursuit of spiritual change and cultural erasure.
+Among the thematic tensions of the novel is the contradiction between a religious perspective of necessary salvation and consciousness of historical conquest---all combined with a sensitivity to difference in his interactions with the half-converted indigenous people of New Mexico.
+While it is unclear to what extent he is conscious of this goal, Cather sets up Latour's character arc as the earnest pursuit of his religious mission while trying not to replicating the sins of historical conquest.

 [^housekeeping]: I will try not to spend too much time discussing this housekeeping *per se*, as I have already written on the topic at length in a